ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Follow the logs of job run instances.
 Use this option to stream logs of job run instances.
 If you specify the `--follow` option, you must enter `Ctrl+C` to terminate this log command.
 This value is *optional*.
 The default value is <code>false</code>.
 </dd>
 <dt>`--instance`, `-i`</dt>
 <dd>The name of a specific job run instance.
 Use the `jobrun get` command to find the instance name.
 This value is required if `--jobrun` is not specified.
-This value is *optional*.
 </dd>
 <dt>`--jobrun`, `-j`, `--name`, `-n`</dt>
 <dd>Display the logs of all the instances of the specified job run.
 This value is required if `--instance` is not specified.
-This value is *optional*.
 </dd>
 <dt>`--output`, `-o`</dt>
 <dd>Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is *optional*.